-Inspired by a comment on my post last week, “Positivity is contagious so pass it on“, I wrote this post with strategies to deal with the negative people we may come across.
+Inspired by a request I received on one of my older posts, I wrote this post with strategies to deal with negativity from people we may come across.
 It could be at work or school, at home, friends, family, other loved ones, or random people on the street.
 One solution is to walk away.
 But it’s easier said than done.
-It’s much easier to walk away from someone we don’t know, but we can’t simply walk away from family, a significant other, coworker, or a good friend that acts negatively.
+It’s much easier to walk away from someone we don’t know.
+But we can’t simply walk away from family, a significant other, coworker, or a good friend that acts negatively.

-While I was studying psychology in university, I worked as a pharmacy technician.
-I cannot count how many times a customer screamed at the pharmacist or me because things weren’t moving fast enough and they already had to wait at the doctor’s office for hours, and just wanted to get home.
+While I was studying psychology at university, I worked as a pharmacy technician.
+I cannot count how many times a customer screamed at the pharmacist or me because things weren’t moving fast enough.
+They already had to wait at the doctor’s office for hours, and just wanted to get home.
 It didn’t matter how many people were ahead of them.
-The first few times it happened I was upset.
+The first few times it happened, I was upset.
 They didn’t just yell; they would also call us names.
-After a couple of times, I started to go into the back room and count to ten to calm down, come back out with a smile on my face and continue.
+After a couple of times, I started to go into the backroom and count to ten to calm down, come back out with a smile on my face and continue.
 It helped.

 I then tried to figure out why they were yelling so I wouldn’t take it personally.
 I’ve sat in the doctor’s office for hours waiting, and it’s frustrating to have no control over it.
 Especially if you’re sick, have an appointment and the doctor is backed up.
-I would never treat others badly because of it, but I get the helplessness someone could feel being unwell and not being able to control their situation.
+I would never mistreat others because of it.
+But I get the helplessness someone could feel being unwell and not being able to control their situation.
 They wanted to try to take control of something, and that was us.
 I was then able to let their attitude go.

-This story leads me into the first of my tips for dealing with negative people.
+This story leads me to the first of my tips for dealing with negative people.

 Put yourself in their shoes